Using Substrate API Sidecar¶

 Introduction¶

 Substrate API Sidecar allows applications to access blocks, account balance, and other information of Substrate-based blockchains through a REST API.
-This can be useful for exchanges, wallets or other types of applications that need to keep track of account balance and other state changes on a Tanssi appchain.
-This page will describe how to install and run a Substrate API Sidecar for a Tanssi appchain, and the commonly used API endpoints.
+This can be useful for exchanges, wallets or other types of applications that need to keep track of account balance and other state changes on a Tanssi-powered network.
+This page will describe how to install and run a Substrate API Sidecar for a Tanssi network, and the commonly used API endpoints.

 Installing and Running Substrate API Sidecar¶